 ALL STAR GAME: 1995 WORLD SERIES: 2010, 2011

 This ballpark is controversial for several reasons (see below), but one thing is certain: the Rangers desperately needed a new stadium.
-The "Ballpark in Arlington" was the second of the neoclassical stadiums, preceding Jacobs Field by just a few days.
+The "Ballpark in Arlington" (the original name) was the second of the neoclassical stadiums, preceding Jacobs Field by just a few days.
 It has so many features that it is hard to know where to begin or what to make of it all.
 For one thing, its enclosed outfield stood in marked contrast to other recently-built stadiums, and to the wide-open Arlington Stadium, where the Rangers had been playing.
 The new "ballpark" seems more like an amusement park than a baseball stadium, which is perhaps not surprising, since it's located within a mile of Six Flags Over Texas.
 It was built just a few blocks south of the Rangers' previous home, in the suburbs of Dallas-Fort Worth, Texas.
 The wide open spaces of Arlington stand in sharp contrast to the cramped urban surroundings of Oriole Park at Camden Yards.
 The overall structure (including the shops, museums, etc.) fits into a nearly-square rectangle, with a small diagonal facet at each corner, which technically makes it an octagon.
 There are two pyramid-topped brick towers at each of the main entrances at those corners, rather like the turrets of a fortress.
 In order to create the illusion of being "downtown," a four-story L-shaped office building was built in center field.
 It features ornate wrought iron balconies that remind one of New Orleans, but there are huge tacky billboards on top of it.

 The problem with this "ballpark" is that it takes every one of the basic design virtues of the neoclassical stadiums and amplifies them to absurd proportions.
 For example, there are seven corners in the outfield wall, more than you will find in some pinball machines.
 Furthermore, every one of those seven corners has a distance marker, though only two are shown in the above diagram.
 From left field to right field, the others are: 354, 404, 407, 377, and 349 feet.
 More to the point, since the neighborhood streets did not really constrain the stadium's design, all of the quirky angles and turns in the outfield wall are purely arbitrary and contrived.
 It's all a bit phony.
 Also, there seems to be more brick around the massive exterior walls than one would find in all of Georgetown and Old Town Alexandria put together!
 Conversely, foul territory is tiny, because of the closeness of the seats behind home plate and the long flange/alley, which is most pronounced along the right field line.
 One design problem is that there is virtually no overhang below the upper deck, which is therefore situated quite far from the field, and quite high above it, thanks to the two skybox levels, a fundamental flaw shared with U.S. Cellular Field.
 There is no overhang below the second deck in left field, because a private club of some sort occupies that space.
 Minor gripe: the very slight bends in the grandstand on the third base side merely add "clutter" to the overall design, without much improvement in the sight lines.
 Such bends should either be more distinct or else eliminated.